Joan of Acre: Secret second marriage

 Joan had been a widow for a little over a year when she caught the eye of Ralph de Monthermer, a squire in Joan's father's household.
 Joan fell in love and convinced her father to have Monthermer knighted.
 It was unheard of in European royalty for a noble lady to even converse with a man who had not won or acquired importance in the household.
 However, Joan secretly married Ralph in January 1297.
 Joan's father was already planning another marriage for Joan to Amadeus V, Count of Savoy, to occur on 16 March 1297.
 Being already married, unbeknownst to her father, Joan was in a dangerous predicament.

 Joan sent her four young children to their grandfather, in hopes that their sweetness would win Edward's favor, but her plan did not work.
 The king soon discovered his daughter's intentions, but not yet aware that she had already committed to them, he seized Joan's lands and continued to arrange her marriage to Amadeus of Savoy.
 Soon after the seizure of her lands, Joan told her father that she had married Ralph.
 The king was enraged and retaliated by immediately imprisoning Monthermer at Bristol Castle.
 The people of the land had differing opinions on Joan's predicament.
 It has been argued that the noblemen who were most upset were those who wanted her hand in marriage.

 With regard to the matter, Joan famously said, "It is not considered ignominious, nor disgraceful, for a great earl to take a poor and mean woman to wife; neither, on the other hand, is it worthy of blame, or too difficult a thing for a countess to promote to honour a gallant youth."
 Coming at the time of a pregnancy which may have been obvious, Joan's statement seemed to soften Edward's attitude towards the situation.
 Her first child by Monthermer was born in October 1297; by the summer of 1297, when the marriage was revealed to the king, Joan's condition would certainly have been apparent, helping to convince Edward that he had no choice but to recognise his daughter's second marriage.
 Edward I eventually relented, for the sake of his daughter, and released Monthermer from imprisonment in August 1297.
 Monthermer paid homage on 2 August, was granted the titles of Earl of Gloucester and Earl of Hertford, and rose in the King's favour during Joan's lifetime.

-Monthermer and Joan had four children:
+Joan and Monthermer had four children: